-A proper medical treatment, some amount of activity restriction and physiotherapy provides sufficient pain relief to most of the patients to help them live an active life.
+A proper medical treatment, some amount of activity restriction and slip disc exercises (physiotherapy) provides sufficient pain relief to most of the patients to help them live an active life.
 However, disc degeneration will not reverse and prolapsed part of the disc also will persist, and hence some amount of activity restriction is recommended even after symptom relief to prevent recurrence of symptoms.
 For the patients who don’t get relief by medical treatment, various options are available.

 - Epidural Injections: For patients who primarily present with radiculopathy (arm/ leg pain) and don’t have emergency symptoms (loss of sensation, weakness, loss of bladder-bowel control), epidural injection can be tried to provide pain relief to the patient.
-A small amount of anaesthetic medication and steroid are injected next to the prolapse part of the disc.
+A small amount of anaesthetic medication and steroid are injected next to the prolapsed disc.
 This reduces inflammation on spinal nerve as well as disc material to provide relief to the patient.
-Epidural injection doesn’t reverse disc degeneration or disc prolapse; however, it helps patients to recover from acute phase of symptoms.
+Epidural injection doesn’t reverse disc degeneration or disc herniation; however, it helps patients to recover from acute phase of symptoms.
 If symptoms recur, injection can be repeated 2-3 times.

 - Microdiscectomy: Patients who do not get adequate relief after medical treatment or epidural injection, or those who have emergency symptoms need to undergo slip disc surgery with removal of protruded disc material.
-Microdiscectomy is most commonly used procedure for this purpose.
+Microdiscectomy is most commonly done slip disc surgery.
 A small hole is made on the skin and only the part of disc which has come out is removed.
-There is immediate relief of symptoms.
-And recovery is very quick.
+There is immediate relief of symptoms and recovery is very quick.

-- Endoscopic Discectomy: A small tube like endoscope is inserted in the body under local/ general anesthesia and protruded part of the disc is removed under magnified endoscopic vision.
+- Endoscopic Discectomy: A small tube like endoscope is inserted in the body under local/ general anesthesia and protruded disc is removed under magnified endoscopic vision.
 Recovery from this surgery is very quick and this procedure can be done as day-care also.

 - LASER Disc Decompression: In this technique a LASER probe is inserted next to protruded part of the disc and then LASER is emitted in disc material.
 This liquefies nearby disc material leading to reduced disc turgidity, which in turn reduces pressure on nerve.
 It also reduces quantity of chemicals released from disc which can irritates spinal nerves.

-In patients with associated significant back pain/ neck pain, severe disc degeneration (spondylosis), slip of vertebra over other (spondylolisthesis), spine fracture (spondylolysis) and spine deformity (scoliosis/ kyphosis), a spine fusion/ instrumentation might also be advised by your spine doctor along with the removal of slipped disc.
+In patients with associated significant back pain/ neck pain, severe disc degeneration (spondylosis), vertebral slip (spondylolisthesis), spine fracture (spondylolysis) and spine deformity (scoliosis/ kyphosis), a spine fusion/ instrumentation might also be advised by your spine doctor along with the removal of slipped disc.